aagarwal32/aagarwal32/README.md

 Hi, I’m Arjun Agarwal!
 A 3rd-year computer science student at the University of South Florida.
-I have interests in everything tech, from current advancements with generative AI to electric cars.
+I have interests in everything tech, from current advancements with generative AI to AR/VR headsets.
 These cutting-edge technologies are what make me excited to pursue this field.

 - I'm currently learning:
   - HTML